Q: My 8 month old is showing no signs of crawling, unlike other babies I know. She’s happy to sit and let everything come to her. Should I be worried?

 Give her lots of time on the floor to play.
 Entice her to move using fun push-and-pull toys and balls.
 Use the time to ensure your home is safe for when she’s on the move.
 Do you need stair gates, cupboard locks, plug covers and so on?

 Q: My friend says I should read to my baby, but she’s only 6 months old.
 She wouldn’t understand a story now, would she?

 A: Your right, she wouldn’t understand a story yet, but it’s never too early to start.
 Research suggests that the earlier babies are introduced to books, the better.
 It helps to develop her speech communication skills and attention span, and can even give her a head start at school.

 You are your baby’s first and most influential teacher, and sharing books at this early stage will help her develop positive attributes towards learning.
 It’s also a fun way of spending time together, and a great distraction to have up your sleeve.

 Q: Since learning to crawl, my son has become clingy.
 Is this normal?

 A: It’s completely normal.
 Babies learn to crawl at around 8 months, the stage where they’ve developed a strong attachment to their main carer, usually mum.
 You’re his source of comfort and security.
-When he can crawl away, he realises that he’s separate from you and that you can leave him, making it an anxious time for him.
+When he can crawl away, he realises that he’s separated from you and that you can leave him, making it an anxious time for him.

 But it’s an important lesson for your son and shows the healthy bond between you, so be calm and reassuring.
 He’ll gain confidence that mum is always there for him, even when out of sight.